mjc239/mjc239.github.io/_posts/2020-04-17-animal-crossing-turnips.md

 to say that for this choice of reproductive parameter, $t\_{i}$ is decreasing as $i$ increases, and gets arbitrarily close to $0$ for sufficiently large $i$.
-If there are a large number of days over which prices can be tracked, then over the first few days the price needs to be very high in order to tempt the seller!
+If there are a large number of days over which prices can be tracked, then over the first few days the price needs to be very high in order to tempt the seller.

 <p>
 <a title="Jordan Pierce / CC0" href="https://commons.wikimedia.org/wiki/File:Logistic_Bifurcation_map_High_Resolution.png">
 <img width="100%" alt="Logistic Bifurcation map High Resolution" src="https://upload.wikimedia.org/wikipedia/commons/thumb/5/50/Logistic_Bifurcation_map_High_Resolution.png/512px-Logistic_Bifurcation_map_High_Resolution.png"></a>
 <em>
-One of the many exciting plots you get to see when studying the logistic function, showing the convergence value as $i\rightarrow\infty$ for various values of $r$, the reproductive parameter
+One of the many exciting plots you get to see when studying the logistic function, showing the convergence value as $i\rightarrow\infty$ for various values of $r$, the reproductive parameter.
 </em>
 </p>